Due to the COVID-19 Pandemic, the BCCSA has issued the following response to TCP Expiration Dates. Click here.

 Can I take this course online?

-Yes.
-On the 2nd day of the course you are required to wear CSA approved steel-toed boots with min.
+On the 2nd day of the two-day course you are required to wear CSA approved steel-toed boots with min.
 6 inch ankle protection, and clothing to protect you from the weather.
 Your instructor will provide all other required PPE.

 I need a replacement card